fb-pixel

 Why shred often stays niche

-Shred is not “bad music.”
+Shred is not bad music.

-• more comparison
+• comparison gets brutal

 The brutal truth: your audience decides the scoreboard